1 Kilo Kookaburra Silver Coin (2020)

 Certainly, an impressive coin to add to your collection.
 Great aesthetically due to the detail of the Kookaburra, but also immensely satisfying to hold due to its 1 kilo weight.

 As an investment, the large size reduces the manufacturing cost per gram compared with a smaller 1-ounce coin.
 Usually, investors are forced to purchase silver bars to achieve economies of scale, but this manages to provide cost savings while still being a coin.
-As a non-UK coin, it isn’t Capital Gains Tax (CGT) free for UK buyers, who may wish to consider UK coins such as the double-sized 2oz Dragon Queens Beast, the limited issue Silver Lunar 1oz coin, or the best selling 1oz silver Britannia coin.
+As a non-UK coin, it isn’t Capital Gains Tax (CGT) free for UK buyers, who may wish to consider UK coins such as the double-sized 2oz Dragon Queens Beast, the limited issue Silver Lunar 1oz coins, or the best selling 1oz silver Britannia coin.
 Don’t forget that everyone is permitted just over £11k annual gains before paying CGT, so foreign coin only become taxable if you own a large quantity and decide to sell at a profit all at once.
 Selling some each year or combining with UK coins, will indirectly ensure you still keep tax efficient.